sheriffhoodie/chopper/README.md

 ### Architecture and Technologies

 The game uses vanilla JavaScript with HTML, CSS, and HTML Canvas for rendering with HTML5 Audio for sound effects and background music interface / playback.
 The game's functionality is categorically split into separate files OOP-style, e.g. Rock.js, Chopper.js, Sounds.js, etc., for easy navigation and organization.
-In addition, the game employs the ES6 Singleton module for caching images and sprites.
+In addition, the game employs the ES6 Singleton module for caching images and sprites and the obstacle images are preloaded as a head script to avoid loading delays.

 ### Future Directions